 Koreatown Sober Living and Mentoring Program

-It is the 52nd highest ranked neighborhood in Los Angeles for violent crimes and the 61st ranked neighborhood for property crimes.
+It is the 52nd highest ranked neighborhood in the area for violent crimes and the 61st ranked neighborhood for property crimes.
 Many of these crimes are linked to drug abuse and poverty, which themselves form a vicious cycle.
-Koreatown is also relatively close in proximity to Los Angeles’ Skid Row, which is where much of the city’s addiction and drug abuse is concentrated.
+Koreatown is also relatively close in proximity to Skid Row, which is where much of the city’s addiction and drug abuse is concentrated.

 For those living in Koreatown and seeking an escape from drug abuse and addiction, there are many recovery options available.
 Koreatown and its surrounding neighborhoods are home to a thriving 12-step community.
 Additionally, rehabs, halfway houses, and sober livings provide recovering addicts with safe spaces in which they can focus all of their energy on the process of recovery.

 Staying in a Koreatown sober living can be especially beneficial, as the dense and stimulating nature of the neighborhood can be especially triggering for those new to recovery.
 Recovering in the relative seclusion of a Koreatown sober living home, such as Design for Recovery, can allow recovering addicts to reintegrate into the world at a comfortable and unhurried pace that carries a far lower rate of relapse.

 What to Look for in Koreatown Sober Living